IguanaBen/scabn/readme.txt

 = 1.9.1 =
   * Major rewrite for SCABN 2.0.
 Uses classes, removes dead code from WP Checkout.
 Better customization / template system.
+  * Because of major rewrite to template system, please backup your template before upgrading and you will need to port
+  * your customization to new system.